Datomic/datomic-tutorials/todo-app/part-1/todo-app/README.md

                  :item/status :item.status/waiting}]})
 ```

-In this function, we are making use of [map forms](https://docs.datomic.com/transactions/transaction-data-reference.html#map-forms) as a shorthand for set of additions.
+In this function, we are using [map forms](https://docs.datomic.com/transactions/transaction-data-reference.html#map-forms) as a shorthand for set of additions.

-The tempid ("item.temp") is for the item entity because the list is persisted in the database and we must use the eid, otherwise it will create a new list.
-To get the eid of an entity we can use `d/entid` function that receives a db and a [lookup ref](https://docs.datomic.com/schema/identity.html#lookup-refs).
+The tempid ("item.temp") is for the item entity because the list persists in the database.
+Use the _eid_, otherwise it will create a new list.
+To get the _eid_ of an entity, use the `d/entid` function, which receives a db and a [lookup ref](https://docs.datomic.com/schema/identity.html#lookup-refs).

 Make sure to **load the file to the REPL**, using `(use 'todo-db :reload)`.
 Then run the following in the REPL.